Ethics for Human Participants

 - Complete any required certification through CITI.

 - In consultation with your research supervisor, determine if the research is eligible for an exemption or an expedited review.
-If you are applying for an exemption or expedited review, required forms should be submitted through your faculty supervisor’s email account to Professor Elizabeth Ozorak, email@example.com, Chair of the Carnegie Ethics Committee.
-If, however, you are requesting a full IRB review, Please submit the forms to Professor Ryan Van Horn, firstname.lastname@example.org, Chair of the IRB.
+If you are applying for an exemption or expedited review, required forms should be submitted through your faculty supervisor’s email account to Professor Monali Chowdhury, firstname.lastname@example.org, Chair of the Carnegie Ethics Committee.
+If, however, you are requesting a full IRB review, please submit the forms to Professor Becky Dawson, email@example.com, Chair of the IRB.

 - Complete the necessary IRB forms for your submission.
 Please note that the forms are Google docs.
 Thus, they can be shared with your research supervisor.